-New Orleans is usually a place you associate with fun, whether you're in town for a massive party like Mardi Gras or Southern Decadence, or simply hanging out on Bourbon Street on any given weekend.
-What you might not realize, at least not immediately, is that underneath New Orleans historic—and sometime, to be sure, a little seedy – exterior lies some of the spookiest places in the country.
+New Orleans is usually a place you associate with fun, whether you're in town for a massive party like Mardi Gras or Southern Decadence, or simply enjoying the libations on Bourbon Street during any given weekend.
+What you might not realize is that underneath New Orleans' historic—and sometimes a little seedy, to be sure—exterior lies some of the spookiest places in the country.
 There are plenty of scary things to do in this city for those who have the courage to endure them.

-Officially, Arnaud's is one of the French Quarter's most popular restaurants, famous for its juxtaposition of down-home Creole food with a fine dining atmosphere.
+Arnaud's is one of the French Quarter's most popular restaurants, famous for its juxtaposition of down-home Creole food with a fine-dining atmosphere.
 The only thing obviously scary about Arnaud's is the long wait you'll have to endure getting a table or perhaps, sticker shock at the price of famous entrées like Roast Louisiana Quail Elzey and Speckled Trout Amandine.

-Appropriately, the ghost who haunts Arnaud's is none other than that of Arnaud Cazenave himself, who founded the resaurant nearly a century ago.
-Appropriate and convenient – rather than terrorizing guests, Arnaud's ghost makes sure they all experience the rigorous standards of luxury he set when he was alive.
-If something is wrong with your meal or dining experience, you might consider waiting for Arnaud himself to fix it, rather than complaining!
+Appropriately, the ghost who haunts Arnaud's is none other than that of Arnaud Cazenave himself, who founded the restaurant nearly a century ago.
+Rather than terrorizing guests, though, Arnaud's ghost makes sure they all experience the rigorous standards of luxury he set when he was alive.
+If something is wrong with your meal or dining experience, you might consider waiting for Arnaud, himself, to fix it.

 The good news?
 It's possible to book a stay at Hotel Monteleone, a property in the French Quarter that locals say is home to dozens of ghosts, from exhibitionist Mardi Gras partiers, to lost children, to lovesick jazz singers.
 The better news?
-New Orleans has plenty of amazing non-haunted hotels, so you can discover Hotel Monteleone—and perhaps, experience a short-lived haunting—at happy hour instead of when you're actually trying to sleep.
+New Orleans has plenty of amazing non-haunted hotels, too, so you can discover Hotel Monteleone—and perhaps, experience a short-lived haunting—at happy hour instead of in the middle of the night.

-Within its walls, however, Lalaurie Mansion is extremely unique – even if it's for some of the wrong reasons.
+Within its walls, however, Lalaurie Mansion is extremely unique.
 According to legend, the ghosts of namesake owners Louis and Delphine LaLaurie's slaves, who died in a house fire at the mansion in 1834, haunt the mansion, particularly if you visit it on an organized tour.

 Then again, when you consider New Orleans' vast size and long history, you realize that many of the city's most-haunted places probably aren't even discovered yet.
-Are you brave enough to set out and do your own reconnaissance, or do these spooky spots creep you out enough already?
+Are you brave enough to set out and do your own reconnaissance, or do these spooky spots creep you out enough as they are?